Explicit block-encoding for partial differential equation-constrained optimization: Algorithm

-Therefore, by the comparison between Eq.~\eqref{eq:quantumgates} and Eq.~\eqref{eq:classcicalgates} in the regime $N \gg M$, our algorithm can provide a polynomial speedup of degree $1 + d / \eta + 1/p$ for the system size of PDEs, $N$, an exponential speedup for the spatial dimension of PDEs, $d$, and a polynomial speedup of degree $1+1/p$ for the evolution time of PDEs, $T$.
-These speedups are inherited from those in the forward PDE simulation.
-This result implies that our algorithm is suitable for problems requiring large-scale and high-dimensional simulations with a moderate number of parameters.
+Therefore, by comparing Eq.~\eqref{eq:quantumgates} and Eq.~\eqref{eq:classicalgates}, our algorithm can potentially provide a polynomial speedup in the PDE system size $N$, whose classical scaling is $N^{\frac{\eta}{d}(1+\frac{2}{p}+\frac{d}{\eta})}$, an exponential speedup in the spatial dimension $d$, and a polynomial speedup of degree $1+2/p$ in the evolution time $T$.
+These speedups are mainly inherited from those in the forward PDE simulation.
+Also, the complexity bound of our algorithm exhibits a better dependence on the number of design variables $M$, when $p < 5/2$, so the advantage with respect to $M$ depends on the order $p$ of the time integrator of forward and adjoint simulations, as well as the order of the time integration for evaluating gradients.
+Consequently, our algorithm is particularly suitable for large-scale and high-dimensional PDE-constrained optimization problems with a moderate number of design parameters.